Canon 1300D vs Nikon P900

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon Coolpix P900 are two digital cameras that were revealed to the public, respectively, in March 2016 and March 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in March 2016 and March 2015.
 The 1300D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Nikon P900

-An illustration of the physical size and weight of the Canon 1300D and the Nikon P900 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Nikon P900.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is notably larger (11 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the P900 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the P900 has a lens build in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the P900 has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 1300D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.